tensorflow/models/rebar/README.md

 * MNIST dataset
 * Omniglot dataset

-First download datasets, by selecting URLs to download the data from.
+First download datasets by selecting URLs to download the data from.
 Then fill in the download_data.py script like so:

 ```